Explore, analyze, or speculate about how people move and interact in space and time

 Investigate early prototypes and museum-based interactive visualizations using Interaction Geography.

-View a curated collection of video animations produced with the IGS tool.
+A curated collection of video animations produced with the IGS tool.